-Benjamin Wood was born in 1981 and grew up in northwest England.

-Benjamin Wood was born in 1981 and grew up in northwest England.
-He holds an MFA in Creative Writing from the University of British Columbia, Canada, which he attended with the support of a Commonwealth Scholarship.
+He studied at the University of Central Lancashire and holds an MFA in Creative Writing from the University of British Columbia, Canada, which he attended with the support of a Commonwealth Scholarship.